Ferranti F100-L: CDI

-A significant problem with the MicroNor process was that a logic gate implemented using bipolar layout was significantly larger than one using the contemporary MOSFET process, about six times.
+A significant problem with the MicroNOR process was that a logic gate implemented using bipolar layout was significantly larger than one using the contemporary MOSFET process, about six times.
 In typical designs, the bipolar layout also required three or four extra masking steps, each of which was time-consuming and increased the possibility of the chip being damaged during processing.
-Experience with MicroNor suggested that a maximum of about 100 gates was the limit for a single chip, in contrast to MOS, which was being used for designs with thousands of gates.
+Experience with MicroNOR suggested that a maximum of about 100 gates was the limit for a single chip, in contrast to MOS, which was being used for designs with thousands of gates.
 However, the MOS system was more sensitive to impurities in the semiconductor feedstock, which led to electrical noise that reduced performance and also limited its operating conditions.
 Neither was acceptable in the military market.

 In 1971, Ferranti licensed the new collector-diffusion-isolation (CDI) process from Fairchild Semiconductor.
 This process, originally developed at Bell Labs, produced a dramatically simplified bipolar gate which required fewer masking steps and was only slightly larger than the equivalent MOS.
-This was of little interest to either Bell or Fairchild, who were happy with their MOS processes, and neither had progressed beyond experimental systems.
+This was of little interest to either Bell or Fairchild, who were happy with their MOS processes, and neither had developed the system beyond experimental production runs.

 Ferranti invested heavily in the CDI process, working to raise the operating voltage from 3 to 5V for compatibility with their existing transistor-transistor logic (TTL) devices that were already widely used in military applications.
 This led to a series of medium scale integration parts using the process.
 Most well known among these was a series of uncommitted logic arrays (ULA, or gate array), chips with no pre-set logic design that could be programmed by the developer to produce any required circuit.
 These became very popular, and by 1986 the company held about 20% of the worldwide market for ULAs.